Click headings with arrowheads alongside to show or hide information.

 First Holy Communion 2019

-Enrolment forms for the 2018/2019 program are available from the Sacristy after Sunday Masses, or from the Office (9am-3pm, Mon-Fri).
-Completed forms must returned by Sunday 18 November.
-Due to the building works, we will be offering classes on Saturday mornings only.
-There will be a parents’ information evening on Tuesday 27 November at 7:30pm in the church, to share full details of the program.
-Please email email@example.com or call Lizzie Quinn (0787 286 7203) if you have initial questions.
+Enrolment forms for the 2018/2019 program are still available from the Sacristy after Sunday Masses.
+Forms must be completed and returned by Sunday 18 November.
+Due to the building works taking place, we will be changing the class format, and will be offering classes on Saturday mornings only.
+There will be a parents’ information evening on Tuesday 27 November at 7:30pm in the church, where we will share full details of the 2018/2019 program.
 Note: Candidates for the sacrament must live in the Parish or regularly attend Mass here.

 Open to young people who live in this Parish and are in Year 9.
 Application forms are available from the sacristy and will only be given to the candidate and not friends or family members.
 If you are unsure if this group is appropriate for you, and are interested in Confirmation, please speak to Fr Sean for more information on what is available.
 Completed forms must be returned by Monday, 19th November 2018.

-St Peter’s & St Gildas’ Open Mornings & Secondary School Transfers
+St Peter’s Infants & St Gildas’ Junior Schools Open Days

 Volunteer Catechists – Sincere thanks to those who have volunteered to be Catechists and help with the First Holy Communion over the next year.
 There will be a First Holy Communion Catechists Meeting on Monday, 19th November at 7:15pm in the lower parish rooms for anyone interested in supporting the 2018/2019 program as a catechist – new volunteers are still needed and will be very welcome!